devraj89/Deep-Learning-Resources/NLP/Readme.md

 I would definately suggest to atleast look through some of them.

-[2] Beam Search : This is extremely importance as presently we are using greedy search.
+[2] Beam Search : This is extremely important as presently we are using greedy search.
 Greedy search works much worse than that of Beam Search.
 One implementation is here
 https://github.com/MaximumEntropy/Seq2Seq-PyTorch